streetwriters/notesnook/docs/help/contents/deleting-your-account.md

 ### Is there any way to recover deleted data?

 No. Once you delete your account, it's gone for good and there is no way for us or anyone else to recover it.
+If your data is important to you, make sure to take a [backup](/backup-and-restore-notes-in-notesnook) before deleting your account or [exporting your notes](/export-notes-from-notesnook).